 Chef Bill Bio

-Since graduating from the Cambridge School of Culinary Arts, Bill Collins, aka Chef Bill, has cooked at a few nifty places, including the old Ritz-Carlton Hotel in Boston.
+Since graduating from the Cambridge School of Culinary Arts, Chef Bill Collins has cooked at a few nifty places, including the old Ritz-Carlton Hotel in Boston.
 He later went on to work at what he calls “the greatest candy factory in America.”
-At Harbor Sweets in historic Salem, Massachusetts, he was in charge of new product development, which included developing a whole new line of garden-themed chocolates playfully called “perennial sweets.”
+At Harbor Sweets in historic Salem, Massachusetts, he was in charge of new product development, which included developing a whole new line of garden-themed chocolates, called “perennial sweets.”

 Those experiences, as well as recipe testing for a seafood cookbook, led him to start Chef Bill, Inc. in 2001.
 Chef Bill was launched in the Boston area, where Bill served as a personal chef for many professionals (some famous, some not) including New York Times bestselling author Michael Palmer.